 - Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Moscow Mills and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Moscow Mills, MO and beyond:

-- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Moscow Mills, MO after 30 days.
+- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Moscow Mills, MO after 30 days.

-- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Moscow Mills, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second DWI Offense: Leads to a 1-year revocation period in Moscow Mills, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 - Chemical Test Refusal: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.